MegEngine/MegCC/doc/how-to-use.md

 ### mgb-runner
 mgb-runner is used to run megengine model and write result to file.
 It is used to check correctness of megcc by test_model script.
 Execute `./bin/mgb-runner ./example/mobilenet.mdl ./mgb_out --input-shapes="data=(1,3,224,224)" --input-data="data=input_1_3_224_224_fp32.bin"` with input bin file input_1_3_224_224_fp32.bin, result is stored in mgb_out directory

-### hako-to-mgb
-hako-to-mgb is used to unpack hako model which end with '.emod'.
-Version 2 unpack is default, you can use `--hako 1` to unpack version 1 model.

 ### megcc-opt
 megcc-opt is used to show intermediate result of mgb-to-tinynn.
 You can get origin mlir from mgb-importer, and trans it to final mlir by `--MGB-to-Kernel --finalizing-bufferize --memory-forwarding --static-memory-planning` args.